 JIM LEWIS: I grew up in southern California.
 In 1969 I was drafted and spent an interesting year in the beautiful and exotic Mekong River Delta.
 After my discharge from the army, I attended nursing school on the G.I.
 Bill, graduating in 1975 from Cal State University in Bakersfield.
 My experiences in the military influenced my decision to become a nurse.

 I worked mostly in ER’s and ICU’s in Hawaii and California, and also worked as an ambulance and flight nurse.
-I also have experience in oncology and hospice care.
+I have experience in oncology and hospice care.
 I later worked as an educator, manager, and nursing supervisor.
 My last management position was as a House Sup at St. Mary’s Medical Center in San Francisco.
 After that I returned to direct patient care for the last 25 years of my career.
 I wanted a flexible schedule, so I began working as a per diem float, as a registry nurse, and as a traveler.
 I retired from hospital-based nursing in 2012, after developing a painful autoimmune disorder called PMR (Polymyalgia Rheumatica).
 I eventually fully recovered from this illness.

 It is frustrating for me to read articles about Cuba written by people who have never been there—especially those with Cuban parents who left the country over a half century ago.
 They tend to have a greatly distorted view of modern Cuba; yet they are too often treated as “experts” by the media.
-Some of these “fake news” articles rival those written by both sides during our recent U.S. presidential campaign.
+Some of these “fake news” articles rival those written by both sides during our 2016 U.S. presidential campaign.

 I live in the lower Sierra Nevada mountains northeast of Sacramento in a very rural county.
 The closest town is Grass Valley.
 I love living close to nature.
 I really enjoy hiking in our forests and kayaking on nearby lakes.
 I also like exploring large cities.
 My two favorites are San Francisco and Havana.